Chlorine-trifluoride/MovieDetails/README.md

 ## Info

-This is a .NET Core C# CLI application for searching for infomration about movies.
+This is a .NET Core C# CLI application for searching for information about movies.
 The **MovieLib** looks for matches in local JSON cache first, and if not found it uses the Open Movie Database API to search for matches there.
 If a match is found, the movie information is downloaded in to local JSON DB cache and then displayed to the user.

 ### Multiple matches